 3) Samples and examples to help you understand the different ways you can answer tell me about yourself (including a graduate example).

-4) A link to download our new app, myPitch – This will make crafting your answer easy, and give you a way to film, practice, share and store your pitch so you can keep it as a handy reminder when you next have an interview.
+4) A link to download our app, myPitch – Available on android and iPhone this will make crafting your answer easy, and give you a way to film, practice, share and store your pitch so you can keep it as a handy reminder when you next have an interview.

 So if you’d like to create answer to “tell me about yourself” that will take your interview in a direction you’d like it to head, keep reading.

-1) Four key tips to help you master tell me about yourself
+1) 5 key tips to help you master tell me about yourself

 Tip 1 – Tell me about yourself – Keep your answer short